s-e-r-g/interview-questions/README.md

 * Do you write tests?
 What kind of tests?
 * Do you have security tests?
 * Do you have benchmarks?
 What do you measure?
 * Do you have manual testing?
-How many QA engineers?
+How many QA engineers in this team, on the project?

 Codebase quality
 ----------------